pundiramit/device-xiaomi-beryllium/README.md

 make TARGET_KERNEL_USE=mainline -j$nproc
 ```

-Now flash and boot AOSP images again with your custom kernel.
+* Now reflash the images as above and boot with your custom kernel.

+  NOTE:

+        By default the above instructions will sync/download
+        beryllium-android-mainline branch to kernel-repo/beryllium directory.
+        If you want to reproduce android12-5.4 or GKI build then checkout
+        common-android12-5.4 repo manifest and beryllium-android-5.4 branch instead.

-ToDo -->
+# ToDo -->
-* Brightness Control
+* LEDs and Brightness Control
+* Camera
 * Modem / RIL / Voice Call
 * Battery Stats
+* Sensors and Accelerometers